pamoda2002/QuizBot/README.md

 **QuizBot** is a comprehensive full-stack conversational AI quiz platform designed to revolutionize the way people learn and practice.
 Built with a modern tech stack and powered by Groq's cutting-edge LLM technology, QuizBot delivers real-time, intelligent assessments across multiple knowledge domains including Programming, DevOps, and General Knowledge.

-### 🎯 Mission Statement

-QuizBot was created with a heartfelt mission to democratize learning and make quality education accessible to everyone.
-By offering an intuitive and intelligent platform, our goal is to empower learners, educators, and organizations to collaborate effortlessly and achieve their educational objectives with confidence.

 ### 🌟 What Makes QuizBot Special?

 The system provides a complete solution for managing learning assessments through: